algolia/npm-search/README.md

 ##### Popular packages

 Some packages will be considered as popular if they have been downloaded "more" than others.
-We currently consider the packages having more than `0.005%` of the total number of downloads on the whole registry as the popular packages.
+We currently consider a package popular if it either:
+ - has more than `0.005%` of the total number of npm downloads,
+ - is in the top thousand of packages at [jsDelivr](https://github.com/jsdelivr/data.jsdelivr.com).

 This `popular` flag is also used to boost some records over non-popular ones.

 ## Usage